Concert Log App — keep a log of every show

 Is there a free app to log concerts?

-Yes — Gigvault is free forever.
-No paywalls, no ads, no premium tier.
+Yes — the core concert log is free forever, with no ads; optional Pro ($2.99/month) adds extras like longer video uploads.
 Native apps on iOS and Android, full web at gigvault.app.

 What's the best way to keep a concert log?